 Districts with Branches Representation shall be one delegate for each Branch with an extra delegate for each 30 members or part thereof beyond the first 30 as per branch membership on 31st December immediately prior to the meeting.
 No Branch shall have more than four delegates.
 If any Branch delegate is elected to the National Council or District Executive Committee, an additional delegate shall be permitted but such substitute delegate shall not have any voting rights in the election of the National or District Officials.

-Districts with no Branches representation will be 1 district delegate per 60 members as per District Membership on 31st December immediately prior to the meeting.
+Districts with no Branches representation will be one District delegate per 60 members as per District membership on 31st December immediately prior to the meeting and any District that has no Branches will also elect an Area representative to oversee and facilitate business meetings.

 (a) The National Council shall have full power to determine the area in which any District Council shall operate.